CMIP-Data-Request/CMIP7_DReq_Software/README_NEW.md

 This will create the `.CMIP7_data_request_api_config` file in your home directory.
 Optionally, the default location of this file can be changed by setting the  `CMIP7_DR_API_CONFIGFILE` environment variable.

-:bulb:**Note:** *This initialization of the configuration step is optionnal, because in any case, the file will be automatically created the first time you use the software.*
+:bulb:**Note:** *Initializing the configuration file is optional, because the file will be automatically created the first time you use the software.*

 The ***configuration file*** is a YAML file containing `key: value` pairs that control the behavior of the software.